altair1016/TicTacToePY/README.md

 # Installation

 1. Run a `git clone https://github.com/altair1016/TicTacToePY` command or download files from my repo.
 2. Run python command `python Game.py` to play in a terminal window.
-Run python command `python Graphics.py` to play in a tkinter windows, with some bugs :)
+Run python command `python Graphics.py` to play in a tkinter windows, with some bug :)